Samrawitgebremaryam/Go-Learning-Path/Task_Manager/docs/api_documentation.md

 ## Introduction

-The Task Management REST API is designed to facilitate the management of tasks through a series of CRUD (Create, Read, Update, Delete) operations.
-Developed using the Go programming language and the Gin web framework, this API allows users to seamlessly interact with tasks, enabling them to create new tasks, retrieve existing ones, update task details, and delete tasks as needed.
+The Task Management REST API facilitates the management of tasks through CRUD operations.
+It uses JWT for secure user authentication and authorization.

 ## Base URL